peterpilgrim/digital-cv/index.md

   * Scala Exchange

- I founded a London group called the *Java Web User Group* (JAVAWUG), which ran between 2004 and 2011.
+Back in the day, I founded a London technoology group called the *Java Web User Group* (JAVAWUG), which ran between 2004 and 2011.

 ## More Information